mckayc/McLick/README.md

 * Make any last changes for version 1 release.

 **Version 1.0** - Release!
-* Rerelease on Chrom app store.
+* Rerelease on Chrome app store.
-* Share exension with coworkers and friends.
+* Share extension with coworkers and friends.
-* Write blog post about exension and do some promotion.
+* Write blog post about extension and do some promotion.
 * Update roadmap for version 2.0.
 * Buy myself ice cream and/or pizza and celebrate.

 ---
 **Version 2.0+** - Start integrating keyboard indicators.
-* Come up with a slick way to show keyboard keypresses.
+* Come up with a slick way to show keyboard key presses.
-* Find out how to display keypress combinations.
+* Find out how to display key press combinations.
 * Allow user options to toggle this feature.
 * Be able to use on more than just the active page.